countable-web/open-source-corporation/product/engineering/CODE_PROJECT_STANDARDS.md

   **MV\* Framework**

-  I also believe using a framework such as React, Angular or what not reduces re-inventing the wheel.
-Also, front end projects using a framework is easier to maintain.
+  I also believe using a framework such as React, Angular or what not reduces re-inventing the wheel, promotes code reuse, a forms a standard for all developers.
+Also, front end projects using a framework is easier to maintain and harder to screw up.
 Unless the website is small and does not require data flowing from back end to the front end, a usage of MV* framework is highly recommended.
 We currently do not have a framework of choice at the moment as of yet.

   1. React
   2. AngularJS